ErpNetDocs/tech/modules/applications/mssync/index.md

 The **Service** section is meant for users with administrator access levels.
 It reveals more technical and sensitive details used in the communication between **MSSync** and **Office365**.

-From here, admins can securely connect their **MSSync** instance to **Microsoft Entra ID**.
+From here, admins can securely connect their **MSSync** instance to their **Microsoft Entra ID**.
 This is essential for activating all synchronization-related functionalities.

 ![picture](pictures/Overview_service_01_03.png)